(Disclosure: Some of the links below may be affiliate links)

-The causes and consequences of a depression are the same than a recession, but they are stronger.
+The causes and consequences of a depression are the same as a recession, but they are devastating.
 And you can protect yourself in the same way.

 History of Recessions in the United States

 There have been many recessions in the past.
 It would take too long to list them all.
 I am going to focus on the ones in the United States and Switzerland later.
 And I am going to mention global recessions as well!

 Recessions in the United States are significant.
 Indeed, the U.S. is currently the biggest economy in the world.
 It means that a lot of companies are going to be impacted by a recession in the U.S. And countries doing business with the U.S. will be impacted as well.

 The National Bureau of Economic Research (NBER) is the reference for the dates of recessions in the United States.
 They do not use the GDP rule of thumb but evaluate economic data every month.

 The most recent one is the Great Recession.
 It started in the United States with the subprime market crisis and the collapse of the real estate market.
 A lot of banks failed, and the U.S. government had to bail out several of them.
 It is considered a global recession since many countries followed the U.S. into the crisis.
 However, many emerging markets, such as India and China, had much less impact on their economies.
 The GDP declined by 5.1% from its peak.

 This recession lasted from December 2007 to June 2009.
 It ended about six years of economic growth.